-5. Google Adwords Keywords Planner
+5. Google Ads Keywords Planner

-Google AdWords Keyword planner combines parts of the tools Google Keyword Tool and AdWords Traffic Estimator.
+Google Ads Keyword planner combines parts of the tools Google Keyword Tool and AdWords Traffic Estimator.
 Even if you’re not planning on spending on Google Ads, sign up for a free account and use the keyword planner tool.

-6. Google Fonts
+6. Google My Business

 9. Google Alerts

-With Google Alerts, you can keep yourself alert of the latest news, and mentions of your chosen keywords in Google search.
+With Google Alerts, you can keep yourself alert of the latest news, and mentions your chosen keywords in Google search.

 You can receive alerts on the searches provided by you, with the search engine results being delivered to your e-mail account.
-You can track when a particular brand or when a particular keyword gets mentioned in the news.
+You can track when a particular brand or when a specific keyword gets mentioned in the news.

-As a business owner, this tool is quite beneficial to you as you can be sure to stay updated on news about brands or keywords, without having to spend time in searching for the items.
+As a business owner, this tool is quite beneficial to you as you can be sure to stay updated on the news about brands or keywords, without having to spend time searching for the items.